Sigma Gamma Rho: Affiliate groups

 The sorority also includes three national affiliate groups that support its mission across different life stages.
 The Rhoer Club mentors girls ages 12 to 18, offering guidance in academics, leadership, and community service.
-The Philo Affiliate includes professional women who are not college-initiated members but who actively support the sorority’s mission and programs.
-The Rhosebud Club engages young girls ages 8 to 11, introducing them to the values of service, sisterhood, and personal development at an early age.
+The Philo Affiliate includes professional women who are not college-initiated members but who actively support the sorority's mission and programs.
+The Rhosebud Club engages young girls ages 8 to 11, introducing them to the sorority's values of service, sisterhood, and personal development at an early age.